 ...before I left.
 Never got a response.
 It was a bad marraige,we have no children or property involved.
 I am age 60 with no job when I first got here I lived in hotel.
 Now I have been living with daughter for about 4 months and not sure how to prove I have been here little over 6 months.
 How do I...
 Read more »

 Do you have a Florida driver's license?
 If not, your daughter can testify to the fact that you have been a resident of Florida for over 6 months.
 As far as the divorce goes, you will need to serve him in Alabama.
 He cannot block you from getting a divorce.
-If he does not respond to the Petition for...Read more »
+If he does not respond to the...Read more »

 More facts are needed in order to properly advise you.
 Please note that the alimony laws will most likely be changing come July.
 I suggest that you consult with a family law attorney regarding the particulars of your case.
 Many attorneys on here, including myself, offer free initial consultations....Read more »